Drug & Alcohol Rehab in Wakefield

-Here are some of the reasons for why recovery is a better option for people in Wakefield struggling with addiction:
+Here are some of the reasons why recovery is a better option for people in Wakefield struggling with addiction:

-- The most common reasons for why people remain trapped in addiction are that they believe it will be too hard for them to stop.
+- The most common reasons why people remain trapped in addiction are that they believe it will be too hard for them to stop.
 It is true that this type of major life change requires effort and at least a bit of discomfort, but it is far easier than what most substance abusers imagine.
 Those individuals who are prepared to consider things like alcohol and drug treatment centres will find that the process can be made even easier

 - One of the most common misconceptions about recovery is that it is boring.
 This type of myth is propagated by addicts as a type of cognitive dissonance.
 The individual feels uncomfortable with the idea that they could be living a better life so they make the excuse that other people do not really have a better life.
-This type of thinking may bring some comfort to the substance abuser, but it is obviously wrong because it is usually their life that is the most dull and predictable.
+This type of thinking may bring some comfort to the substance abuser, but it is obviously wrong because it is usually their life that is the dullest and predictable.
 When people enter recovery they greatly increase the number of options available in their life.
 There is no excuse to ever be bored – and it is more common for people in recovery to complain that there are not enough hours in the day to do all the things they want to do

-- Another reason for why people refuse to consider options like rehab is that they believe that they have not yet hit rock bottom.
+- Another reason why people refuse to consider options like rehab is that they believe that they have not yet hit rock bottom.
 This is due to a misconception of what rock bottom actually involves.
 It does not mean that the person needs to lose everything – it only means that the individual has reached a point where they are prepared to change.
 So long as the individual feels ready to stop this is the sign that they have hit rock bottom.
 Some people will have high rock bottoms and some will have low rock bottoms – the problem with a low bottom is that the person can go so far down that a full recovery is no longer possible

 - The individual can also believe that become sober means having to live like a saint.
 This is not the reality of it at all as the goal in sobriety is progress and not perfection